GaryJones/PHP-Coding-Standards/php-coding-standards.md

 Per [#22400](https://core.trac.wordpress.org/ticket/22400):

 > extract() is a terrible function that makes code harder to debug and harder to understand.
-We should discourage it’s use and remove all of our uses of it.
+We should discourage it’s [sic] use and remove all of our uses of it.
 >
 > Joseph Scott has [a good write-up of why it’s bad](http://josephscott.org/archives/2009/02/i-dont-like-phps-extract-function/).